kiboschool/course-pm-and-design/src/lessons/ux-research/concept-testing.md

 ## Benefits of concept testing
-- Deepen understanding: engaging users enables you to better understand the problem
+- Deepen understanding: engage users to better understand the problem
-- Reduce risks: by using a concept test, you can test ideas early and save time and budget before full design
+- Reduce risks: test ideas early and save time before full design
 - Discover new insights and opportunities

 ## When to run a concept test
 Concept tests are useful in the discovery stage of product development, when you are trying to figure out which ideas are worth moving forward with.
-Keep in mind that the slide format shown in the video is not the only way to do a concept test, but it's the one we'll employ in this class.
+The slides format shown in the video is not the only way to do a concept test, but it's the one we'll use in this class.

 ## How to run a concept test
-The steps to running a concept test are the same as the ones outlined in the previous lesson on conducting user reseach
+The steps to running a concept test are the same as the ones outlined in the previous lesson on conducting user reseach:

 1. Determine your goals
 2. Recruit participants